jabrena/spring-boot-elk/README.md

-# Spring Boot ELK, Prometheus & Graphana
+# Spring Boot ELK, Prometheus & Grafana

 For this example, let's consider we are creating a blog engine and we have the following microservices: